tanmng/docker-chevereto-free/README.md

 ## Environment variables

+The most essentials environments variables are listed below

 * `CHEVERETO_DB_HOST` - Hostname of the Database machine that you wish to connect, default to `db`
 * `CHEVERETO_DB_PORT` - The port of the Database machine to connect to, default to `3306`
 * `CHEVERETO_DB_USERNAME` - Username to authenticate to MySQL database, default to `chevereto`
 * `CHEVERETO_DB_PASSWORD` - Password of the user when connect to MySQL database, default to `chevereto`
 * `CHEVERETO_DB_NAME` - Name of the database in MySQL server, default to `chevereto`
 * `CHEVERETO_DB_PREFIX` - Table prefix (you can use this to run multiple instance of Chevereto using the same Database), default to `chv_`

+> For other environment variables, please consult the file [`settings.php`](https://github.com/tanmng/docker-chevereto/blob/master/settings.php) and the section "Advanced configuration" below.

 ## Connection to database